jwglimois/EscapeGame/README.md

 ## Getting Started

 The game works only with Windows Console.
 To lanch the game, you can press Windows Key + R to open the Command Prompt (cmd) and type "java -jar YourPathWhereYouStoreTheGame" as the example as follows.
-Then, presse "Enter".
+Then, press "Enter".

 ```
 java -jar C:\Users\Jia-Wen\Desktop\EscapeGame.jar